 -status:closed -category:job, which searches for categories other than jobs and not those that have been closed.
 You can add fields like severity or type to narrow your search to critical issues or issues of a certain type.

 From the dropdown list, select the date range for which you want to search.

 By default, it is the last 7 days.

-If you want to customize the chart panel, go to one of the charts and from the dropdown list select the chart as required.
+To customize the chart panel, go to one of the charts and from the dropdown list select the desired chart.

 To save the query do the following: